datacommonsorg/website/tools/nl/eval/README.md

 ## Setup Eval

-To setup a eval, create a sub folder under [shared/eval/](../../../shared/eval/) that contains a `golden.json` file which maps a query stentence to a list of ordered stat vars.
+To setup a eval, create a sub folder under [shared/eval/](../../../shared/eval/) that contains a `golden.json` file which maps a query sentence to a list of ordered stat vars.
 Note there is a logic to get to ranked stat vars from ranked descriptions (embeddings).
 Right now it's simply based on the highest ranked description of a stat var (which is the logic in NL server).
 This can be changed